Language-Power/Replication_Augmented/README.md

 The codes to produce the tables and figures in the paper are contained in the folder `AugmentedSocialScientist/analysis/`.

-1. For the Table 2 and the Table B1, B2, B2 in Appendix:
+1. For the Table 2 and the Tables B1, B2, B2 in Appendix:
 - Human performance scores (Research Assistants, Microworkers) are produced by the notebook [AugmentedSocialScientist/analysis/human_annotators_performance.ipynb](AugmentedSocialScientist/analysis/human_annotators_performance.ipynb);
 - Model performance scores are produced by the notebook [AugmentedSocialScientist/analysis/saturation.ipynb](AugmentedSocialScientist/analysis/saturation.ipynb).